openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

     (optional) List of options for the logical volume.
 It can contain any option supported by the `lvcreate` command.

+type
+    (optional) When set to `thin-pool` a thin pool volume will be created.
+When set to `thin` the thin volume will be backed by the thin pool named with the `thin-pool` key.

+thin-pool
+    (optional) Name of the thin pool to use for this thin volume.

 Example:

 .. code-block:: yaml